-- 5. Is the INTV{CC} decoupling capacitor connected close to the IC, between the INTV{CC} and the power ground pins?
+- 4. Are the SENSE+ and SENSE- leads routed together with minimum PC trace spacing?
+The filter capacitor between SENSE+ and SENSE- should be as close as possible to the IC.
+Ensure accurate current sensing with Kelvin connections at the sense resistor or inductor, whichever is used for current sensing. - 5.
+Is the INTV{CC} decoupling capacitor connected close to the IC, between the INTV{CC} and the power ground pins?
 This capacitor carries the MOSFET drivers current peaks.
-An additional $1\mu F$ ceramic capacitor placed immediately next to the INTV{CC} and PGND pins can help improve noise performance substantially. - 6.
-Keep the switching nodes (SW1, SW2), top gate nodes (TG1, TG2), and boost nodes (BOOST1, BOOST2) away from sensitive small-signal nodes, especially from the opposite channel's voltage and current sensing feedback pins.
-All of these nodes have very large and fast moving signals and therefore should be kept on the "output side" of the LTC3850 and occupy minimum PC trace area.
+An additional 1 μ F ceramic capacitor placed immediately next to the INTV{CC} and PGND pins can help improve noise performance substantially. - 6.
+Keep the switching nodes (SW), top gate nodes (TG), and boost nodes (BOOST) away from sensitive small-signal nodes, especially from another channel's voltage and current sensing feedback pins.
+All of these nodes have very large and fast moving signals and therefore should be kept on the "output side" of the LTC3853 and occupy minimum PC trace area.
 If DCR sensing is used, place the top resistor (Figure 2b, R1) close to the switching node. - 7.
-Use a modified "star ground" technique: a low impedance, large copper area central grounding point on the same side of the PC board as the input and output capacitors with tie-ins for the bottom of the INTV ${\rm CC}$ decoupling capacitor, the bottom of the voltage feedback resistive divider and the SGND pin of the IC.
+Use a modified "star ground" technique: a low impedance, large copper area central grounding point on the same side of the PC board as the input and output capacitors with tie-ins for the bottom of the INTV{CC} decoupling capacitor, the bottom of the voltage feedback resistive divider and the SGND pin of the IC.